Where It All Goes Down

 The Westing house, in contrast, seems creepy and dangerous, with its seventeen shuttered windows and big French doors.
-Not only is it isolated, empty, and dark, it's got mysterious smoke coming from the chimney and people who limp sneaking in and out.
+Not only is it isolated, empty, and dark, it also has mysterious smoke coming from the chimney and people who limp sneaking in and out.
 It's where Turtle thinks she sees a dead body, where the heirs are taunted by the ideas of fortune and partnership.
 And where Sandy dies.
 It sounds kind of like the house in the board game Clue, with its game room, library, and echoing staircases.
-When it burns down at the end of the book, what are we supposed to think?